ben-evolv/gradle-java-kafka-avro-clients/blog-post.md

-# Java Kafka Clients with Avro Serialization and Confluent Schema Registry
+# Kafka Clients in Java with Avro Serialization and Confluent Schema Registry

 ## Introduction